 Managed hosting is also only available for WordPress.
 While shared hosting lets you host any site you want, managed hosting companies only allow WordPress sites on their servers.

-Website builders make it easy to create a gorgeous website that looks just the way you want.
+Whether you’re a beginner or an experienced developer, most online business owners will want to use a website builder to create your website.
+Website builders make it easy to create a gorgeous website that looks just like you want.
 And, you can quickly and easily add all the features you need.

-- Hosting & domain renewals
+- Hosting and domain renewals